Alert Status Overview

 3. Optionally, a user can acknowledge an active alert to show that the alert condition is in review or being resolved.

-4. If the monitor or trigger related to an alert is deleted, the alert moved into the deleted state.
+4. If the monitor or trigger related to an alert is deleted, the alert is moved into the deleted state.

 5. When the trigger that previously was true evaluates to false, the alert transitions from the active to the completed state.